 - Project framing and scope development

-- Multi-discipline engineering management.
+- Multi-discipline design management

 In this article, we share some thoughts about a potential future hydrogen economy, discuss the different production routes for hydrogen, consider logistic implications of hydrogen storage and distribution, and describe some of the applications of hydrogen, and particularly transport applications.